danielabrahamgit/Perceptron_Project_189/README.md

 * **Start_Perceptron_Student** - First Perceptron Notebook with none of the answers filled in.
 Students should complete this notebook before moving onto _Perceptron_Student_.
 * **Perceptron_Intructor** - Second Perceptron Notebook with answers filled in and all cells run.
 This goes along with the notebook that the students are completing second.
 Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
 * **Perceptron_Student** - Second Perceptron Notebook with none of the answers filled in.
 Students should tackle this notebook after they complete _Start_Perceptron_Student_.
+* **Materials** - This folder holds the datasets and images imported by the coding assignment notebooks.

 **Lecture_Material** <br>
 The lecture material for this week can be found in the Lecture_Material folder.
 Within this folder you will find two subfolders named Notes and Slides.